datalust/superpower/README.md

 ### What is Superpower?

-The job of a parser is to take a sequence of characters as input, and produce as output a data structure that's easier for a program to analyze, manipulate, or transform.
+The job of a parser is to take a sequence of characters as input, and produce a data structure that's easier for a program to analyze, manipulate, or transform.
 From this point of view, a parser is just a function from `string` to `T` - where `T` might be anything from a simple number, a list of fields in a data format, or the abstract syntax tree of some kind of programming language.